pagopa/io.italia.it/_posts/2018-05-22-Press-release-ForumPA-2018.md

 lang: en
 ref: comunicato-stampa-ForumPA-2018
 excerpt_separator: <!--more-->
+date: 2018-05-22
+friendlydate: May,22 2018
 narrow: true
+friendlytitle: "IO, the project to develop the public administration services app."
 ---

 ### IO, the project to develop the public administration services app.